The walking track to Helgafell – The twin volcano

 The crater rim path, leading up to the viewdial.

 The first part of the track going down is quite steep and full of loose gravel, but it quickly gets more even along the side.
-Not long after, you are back at the grassy meadow at the foot of Helgafell, where the path goes up around the other side.
+Not long after, you are back at the grassy meadow at the foot of Helgafell.

 Colourful panoramic views to mountains, volcanoes and islands all around.